Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

 Déca or café décaféiné: decaffeinated.
 Quite common.

-There are three distinct “zones” in a café: 1) standing at the counter, 2) seated, inside, 3) seated, outside.
-Each zone often has different prices as well as different waiters.
-Therefore you do not (really not!) buy your coffee or beer at the counter and then go and sit down.
-You will not make friends with the waiters if you do.
+There are three distinct zones in a café: 1) standing at the counter, 2) seated inside, 3) seated outside.
+Each zone often has different prices as well as different waiters, so whatever you do, do NOT order your drink at the bar and then go and sit down: the waiter will take a very dim view of this.

-You can hail a taxi on the street or take one at a taxi stand.
-Or call for one.
-There may in some cases be a surcharge (compared to the initial fee shown on the meter) for two suitcases or more, or for train stations or airports.
-(But not always.)
-This is not a case of the driver trying to rip you off; it is just how the pricing is defined.
+You can hail a taxi on the street, find one at a taxi stand (more and more rare) or phone for one.
+In some cases there may be a surcharge (added to the initial fee shown on the meter) for two suitcases or more, or for travelling to/from train stations or airports.
+Rest assured, this is simply how pricing is defined.
 The rules are usually posted on one of the back-seat car windows.
 The extra charge is usually added at the very end, on top of the meter charge for the distance and time.

 See also the separate section on tipping.

 There are several taxi alternatives in France and they generally work well.

 Uber exists in many cities.
 There are also some similar services (LeCab.fr, AlloCab.fr, Kapten.fr and others) which allow you to book a car in advance (Uber does not offer this).
 Pricing can be quite different so you might want to check the different services for your specific ride if you are going far.